Teaching in the AI Era

 Top Tips

 • Hear ideas from the GSB community.
 Watch the recording of Faculty Voices: Exploring AI in the GSB Classroom to learn how GSB faculty are exploring AI in course assignments and activities.
-Watch the recording of Student Voices: Exploring AI in the GSB Classroom to hear GSB students’ experiences and perspectives on AI in the classroom.
+Review the event highlights of Student Voices: Exploring AI in the GSB Classroom to hear GSB students’ experiences and perspectives on AI in the classroom.

-• Establish and communicate your course policy on AI, and explain what unpermitted aid for assignments means for your course (view our template statements).
+• Establish and communicate your course policy on AI (view our template statements).
 State your policy in your course syllabus and the Course Policies and Norms form, and then follow up in class with your students.

 • Get to know generative AI tools and how they might emerge in your course context.
-Consider running a few of your course’s assignment(s) through one or several AI tools.
+Consider running a few of your course’s assignment(s) through GSB-GPT (recommended) or another AI tool (see note on information security below).
 Discuss your findings with your students and explain how the AI tool’s output compares to your expectations for their work.

 Not sure where to start?
 See our tips for Starting Small with AI in the Classroom.